-I encountered hail and picked up ice on the wings over the Italian Alps.
-The RV does not have any de-icing equipment and the plane slowed 20 knots due to induced drag.
-Flying through the clouds with higher terrain (granite peaks) on either side of the airway was a real test of my avionics and accuracy of the charts.
+I encountered hail and picked up light icing on the wings over the Italian Alps.
+The RV does not have any de-icing equipment (besides a heated pitot tube and anemic window defroster) and the plane slowed 20 knots due to induced drag.
+Flying through the clouds with higher terrain (granite peaks) on either side of the airway was a real test of my nerve, navigation, and accuracy of the charts.

 After a brief stay in Wick, Scotland I flew in a southerly heading along the east coast of England all the way to Duxford.
 The "high" mentioned in my previous post pushed "May" along at 160 knots as temperatures rapidly rose.

 Fly my plane over the green fields of England ... check!